 - improve the coat with a vitamin shampoothat also adds volume

 - then use a protector/shine shampoo in this order.

 In the days prior to developing my Anna line, I would sometimes use Kenic Snowflake as my color enhancer.
 Sometimes I use a salon shampoo made for a certain color of hair.
-I perfer shampoo with oatmeal to help add volume and, yes, I use the Anna pH Healthy Coat cat shampoo, always, as my last shampoo for my protector and shine.
+I perfer shampoo with oatmeal to help add volume, which is why I use the Anna pH Almond/Oatmeal/Honey Healthy Coat cat shampoo, always, as my last shampoo for my protector and shine.

 There are many ways to shampoo.
 You can add the product straight to the coat, dilute it in water first, or mix it as if you were making dishwater.
 I use several of these methods all in the same bath.
 My favorite is making it into dish water because it is easier to rinse and not as harsh on the coat.

-In the Orginal Bath DVD (not the Hollywood version)- I go thur several different shampoos explaining what each does best.
+In the Orginal Bath DVD (not the Hollywood version)- I go through several different shampoos explaining what each does best.
 Ofcourse that was before Anna's line had been developed so now most of the needs can be found in the Anna line.
-CB is working on bringing in new shampoos's too!
+CB is working on bringing in new shampoos too!

 Rinsing is very important.
 Most people feel they rinse really good until they watch my Hollywood DVD and see how I rinse.
 It is amazing how much better your cat will look if degreased and rinse properly- especially rinsing.